culturing/poems/Poems/2025-12-12/03 The Troubles of Love.md

 I would have her and can't explain why.
 We have looked twice into the same sky.
-If an answer should come from above, let it burn until nothing remains here but love.
+If an answer should come from above, let it burn until nothing remains but our love.